+(Revised October 24, 2016, through PROCLTR 2016-10)
-(f) The following management positions in addition to the CAE are designated following DoD Instruction 5000.74, Defense Acquisition of Services, Enclosure 4, dated January 5, 2016.
-The DLA Acquisition Deputy Director is the Senior Services Manager (SSM).
-The Component Level Leads (CLLs) by portfolio group are:

-Electronics/Communications Services (ECS), DLA Information Operations Deputy Director Facilities Related Services (FRS), DLA Chief of Staff (CoS)

-Knowledge Based Services (KBS), DLA Information Operations Program Execution Officer (PEO)

-Medical Services (MS), DLA CoS

-Equipment Related Services, DLA Logistics Policy and Strategic Programs Executive Director Transportation Related Services, DLA Logistics Policy and Strategic Programs Executive Director

-Logistics Management Services, DLA Logistics Policy and Strategic Programs Executive Director

-These portfolios comprise the vast majority of all DLA acquisitions of services.
-The SSM shall serve as the CLL for acquisition of services that fall outside the scope of the above designations.
-Acquisition strategy for service requirements shall maximize opportunity for small business.
+- (f) The following management positions in addition to the Component Acquisition Executive (CAE) are designated pursuant to DoD Instruction 5000.74, Defense Acquisition of Services, Section 3, dated June 24, 2021. - (1) The DLA Acquisition Deputy Director is the Senior Services Manager (SSM). - (2)(i) The Component Portfolio Managers (CPMs) by portfolio group are: - (A) for Information Technology (IT), the Chief Information Officer, DLA Information Operations; - (B) for Electronics & Communications Services (ECS), the Chief Information Officer, DLA Information Operations; - (C) for Facilities Services (FS), the DLA Chief of Staff (CoS); - (D) for Professional Services, the Program Executive Officer, DLA Information Operations; - (E) for Medical Services (MS), the DLA CoS; - (F) for Equipment Related Services (ERS), the Executive Director, Logistics Policy and Strategic Programs, DLA Logistics Operations; - (G) for Transportation and Logistics Services (T&LS), the Executive Director, Logistics Policy and Strategic Programs, DLA Logistics Operations. - (iii) These portfolios account for the vast majority of DLA's acquisitions of services.
+The SSM shall serve as the CPM for any services acquisition that fall outside of the scope of the above designations.
+(S-90) Acquisition strategy for service requirements shall maximize opportunity for small business.